hciudad/guides/code.md

     if (test) return false;
     ```

-    When the parenthesis is part of a function call, don't add any spaces
+    When the parenthesis is part of a function call, don't add any spaces.
     ```php
     // bad
     my_function ();